Host to client redirection

 - If you enable host to client redirection and the user device fails to connect to a URL, the URL is redirected back to the server VDA.

-- When host to client redirection is disabled, users open the URLs with web browsers or multimedia players located on the server VDA.
+- When host to client redirection is disabled, users open the URLs using web browsers or multimedia players on the server VDA.

 - When host to client redirection is enabled, users cannot disable it.

 Host to client redirection was previously known as server to client redirection.